History of Krav Maga

 Impact Krav Maga Self-Defense, San Diego is a school that guarantees its students ongoing, authentic, and realistic Krav Maga training.
 Its instructors are held to the highest professional standards and undergo continuing education with Eyal Yanilov, Alan Predolin, the North American KMG Director and other top KMG Instructors.

-(pictured left Instructors Veronica, Yury and Stephen with Alan Predolin at KMG instructor course)
+(pictured left Instructors Veronica and Yury and with Alan Predolin at KMG instructor course)

 Although it incorporates elements from sport fighting systems such as Brazilian Jiu-Jitsu, Muay Thai, boxing, and karate, Krav Maga was designed to be used in the street against real attacks by people who don’t play by “rules”.
 Krav Maga assumes there won’t be a referee, that there will be more than one attacker, and that those attackers might have weapons.
 Therefore, there are no formal rules in Krav Maga.
 It uses techniques that are generally considered illegal in sport fighting including eye gouges, temple strikes, throat strikes, and groin strikes.
 In fact, there is only one informal rule in Krav Maga: Don’t get hurt!